-CONFIRMATION 2023: The Sacrament of Confirmation will be celebrated at 11.00 am on Sunday 4 June.
-Registrations will not open until Monday 24 April.
-Please see the parish website for more details.
+CONFIRMATION 2023: Confirmation will be celebrated within a special Mass at 11.00 am on Sunday 4 June.
+Registrations are now open and will close on Friday 5 May.
+Please go to Sacraments on the Parish Website for more details.